bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

 [Forth-like](https://en.wikipedia.org/wiki/Forth_%28programming_language%29)
 stack-based language deliberately designed to be stateless and not Turing complete.
-Statelessness ensures that once a transaction is added to the block chain, there is no condition which renders it permanently unspendable.
+Statelessness ensures that once a transaction is added to the blockchain, there is no condition which renders it permanently unspendable.
 Turing-incompleteness (specifically, a lack of loops or gotos) makes the script language less flexible and more predictable, greatly simplifying the security model.